 Poland has a long history and has been an important trading route that has been invaded by many different groups over the past 1,000 years.
 Museums are a great way to explore the nations history about the inhabitants of the land in the past, their lives and customs.

-What ever museum you run, if you wish to advertise it on Kraków Travel and Tourist Guide or elsewhere on the website at no cost please contact me.
+What ever museum you run, if you wish to advertise it on Kraków Travel Guide or elsewhere on the website at no cost please contact me.

 The Czartoryski Museum and Library was founded in Puławy in 1796 and is now in Kraków.
 It is described as being one of the oldest museums in the country.
 The exhibits on show at the present time include those from a private collection of Princess Izabela Czartoryska.

 During the November uprising of 1831 the collection, which was then housed in a museum in the city of Pulawy, was seen as being under threat and was moved to Paris, France.
 Some of the items were lost but most survived the uprising.